khalid-hussain/morals-and-behaviour/6-kinds-of-love.md

      opposite, is composed of the four opposite faults, that is, cowardice, greed, injustice, and ignorance.

      Greed is a kind of covetousness which would like to possess everything; it is insatiable and ever increasing in its demands.
 If there were no such thing as covetousness, nobody would ever humiliate himself to anybody else.
-Abū Bakr bin Abī al-Fayyāḍ has told me that “ʿUthmān bin Muḥāmis [d.\ [ah]{style="font-variant:small-caps;"} 356/966 [ce]{style="font-variant:small-caps;"}] inscribed upon the door of his house in Ecija [in Seville],‘O ʿUthmān, do not covet anything.’”
+Abū Bakr bin Abī al-Fayyāḍ has told me that “ʿUthmān bin Muḥāmis [d.\ [ah]{.smallcaps}
+     356/966 [ce]{.smallcaps}] inscribed upon the door of his house in Ecija [in Seville],‘O ʿUthmān, do not covet anything.’”

 ## Other Species of this Kind